This post may contain affiliate links. Please read our disclosure policy.

 softened cream cheese in a mixing bowl.

-1. Reduce the oven temperature to 325°F (160°C).
-In a medium-sized mixing bowl, beat the room-temperature cream cheese on medium speed until smooth.
+1. Lower the oven temperature to 325°F (160°C).
+In a medium bowl, beat the room-temperature cream cheese on medium speed until smooth.

 cream cheese in a mixing bowl with sugar, sour cream and vanilla.

-1. Add the sugar, sour cream, and vanilla to the cream cheese and mix until combined.
+1. Add the sugar, sour cream, and vanilla, mixing until combined.

 cheesecake batter in a mixing bowl.

 1. Lightly scramble the egg in a small bowl, then add it to the mixture.
-Mix just until everything is combined.
+Mix just until combined—overmixing can lead to cracks.

 unbaked cheesecake in a small baking dish.

-1. Pour the cheesecake filling over the cooled crust and spread it evenly.
-Bake the cheesecake for 18 to 20 minutes, or until the center is set.
+1. Pour the filling over the cooled crust and spread it evenly.
+Bake for 18–20 minutes, or until the center is set.

 cheesecake in a baking dish.

-1. Allow the cheesecake to cool completely at room temperature, then cover and refrigerate for at least 4 hours or overnight.
+1. Let the cheesecake cool completely at room temperature.
+Then, cover and refrigerate for at least 4 hours or overnight.

 a cheesecake lifted out of the baking dish and on a cutting board.

-1. Using the strips of parchment paper, gently lift the cheesecake out of the pan.
-If the cheesecake is difficult to remove, let it sit at room temperature for a few minutes to make it easier.
+1. Use the parchment paper strips to lift the cheesecake out of the dish.
+If it’s difficult to remove, let it sit at room temperature for a few minutes.

 four cheesecake bars on a cutting board.

-1. Slice the cheesecake into bars.
-I like to cut them into 4 equal-sized bars, but you can cut them to any size you prefer.
+1. Slice into bars.
+I like cutting them into 4 equal pieces, but you can make them any size you prefer.

 Expert Tips

-• Chill Completely: Refrigerate the cheesecake for at least 4 hours or overnight to let it set properly.
+• Chill Completely: Refrigerate for at least 4 hours or overnight for the best texture.

 a few cheesecake bars on a table.